DEPARTMENT POLICY LINKS:

 4.0 GENERAL INFORMATION

 B. The Sonoma County Sheriff’s Office no longer honors ICE Immigration Detainers, in compliance with the Trust Act, unless ICE presents proof that it has probable cause for the detention, for example by providing an arrest warrant.
 Detainers and warrants are entirely separate and should not be confused.
-Duly issued warrants signed by a judge in all cases will be honored.
+Duly issued warrants and probable cause statements signed by a Magistrate in all cases will be honored.

 A. The Office complies with the TRUTH ACT (Transparent Review of Unjust Transfers and Holds Act) by: